bradleyrp/omni-single/readme.md

 cd legacy-factory
 # this is the factory root path
 export FACTORY_ROOT=$PWD
+echo "remember the factory root for later:" $FACTORY_ROOT
 ```

 Next we create a "connection" file to set some paths and point to the calculation repositories.
 You can use the cat/EOF trick below to write the `connections/banana.yaml` file or just make the file with vim.
 Before you write this file, change the `route_to_data` items and `spot_directory` so that they provide the parent directory and folder name for your source data.
-In the example below, my source data are located at `/data/rbradley/data/2021.02.15-banana-set`.
+In the example below, my source data are located at `/data/rbradley/2021.06.02-banana-s003`.
 We are calling this project "banana" but the factory was designed to host many projects, and the name is arbitrary.

 ```
 mkdir -p connections